jastt/Nasdaq-TotalView-ITCH-5.0-Parser/README.md

 This project is meant for market data professionals and enthusiasts implementing NASDAQ TotalView ITCH 5.0 specification (http://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHSpecification.pdf)

-With a large buffer size, the parser is capable of handling over 10 million msgs/sec on commodity hardware (8GB RAM/Win7 64)
+With a optimal buffer size, the parser is capable of handling over 10 million msgs/sec on commodity hardware (8GB RAM/Win7 64)

 Please build the files according to the following: